L1Blom/airquality-pico-esp-sgp30/README.md

 - I bought the cheapest but that missed pre-soldered pins, so for development I also bought one with this

 ESP01 1Mb: https://www.tinytronics.nl/shop/nl/communicatie-en-signalen/draadloos/wi-fi/modules/esp8266-wifi-module-esp-01s-1mb
-- I was (and am still) a noob when it comes to ESP's, but I am catching up
+- I was (and still am) a noob when it comes to ESP's, but I am catching up
 - 1 Mb is needed to load the Micropython image

 ## Getting Started